 A virtual event series from Duke Science & Society

 The global pandemic affects every corner of society and brings into focus new and existing ethical and policy issues.
-Over the course of this event series notable researchers, lawmakers, and other experts will convene to discuss specific themes as they relate to the Coronavirus and how the U.S. and the world continues to respond.
+Over the course of this event series notable scientists, doctors, bioethicists, researchers, and other policy experts will convene to discuss specific themes as they relate to the Coronavirus and how the U.S. and the world continues to respond.

 This virtual event series is open to the public.